 raiment was white and glistering.

-To pass about an eight days after these sayings
+into a mountain to pray, eight days after these sayings

 30 And, behold, there talked with him two men, which were Moses and

 31 Who appeared in glory, and spake of his decease which he should